 A front row view of Australian road racing, presented by Alpinestars.

-That’s it for this week.
-To stay up to date make sure you’re following our social media profiles; just search ‘CycleOnline’ on Facebook, Instagram and Twitter.
+That’s it for this week’s Cycle Central.
+Keep an eye on our social media accounts for regular updates; just search ‘CycleOnline’ on Facebook, Instagram and Twitter.